CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 >    ![](media/login.png)
 >

-2. The WVD dashboard will launch, then click on the tile named **Session Desktop** under workspace **WVD-WS-02** to launch the desktop.
+2. The AVD dashboard will launch, then click on the tile named **Session Desktop** under workspace **AVD-Customimage-Workspace** to launch the desktop.

    ![ws name.](media/ch21.png)